samstarling/blog.lawrencejones.dev/_posts/2022-11-25-weird-testing.md

 I've faced my share of problems outside the usual mold, and found you can combat the complexity if you'll willing to get creative about investing in test or dev tooling.
-Most of these approaches generalise, and once you grok how they work, you start seeing opportunities to use them everywhere.
+Most of these approaches generalise, and once you get how they work, you start seeing opportunities to use them everywhere.

 So here's some examples of problems that required out-of-box thinking to test,